RealFX-Code/RealFX-Code/README.md

 ### Hello, I'm RealFX!

-I do coding sometimes, I mainly code in basic languages like C# and Shell Scripts.
+I do coding sometimes, I mainly code in basic languages like C# and html.

 Don't expect alot, but you're welcome to look at my horrible code.